-Bella was then re-diagnosed with a different form of dwarfism, also thethal as well as a heart defect.
-However, doctors were wrong again!
-Bella actually has Elis Van Creveld or EVC which is extremely rare.
+Bella was then re-diagnosed with a different form of dwarfism, also lethal, as well as a heart defect.
+However, the doctors were wrong again!
+After Bella was born, she was diagnosed with Ellis-Van Creveld or EVC which is extremely rare.

 “She is now almost 3 years old and she has had her heart repair surgery.
 Like most things that Bella has gone through, she excelled through that surgery and excelled through the recovery.
 She was winning hearts marching the halls of the hospital.
 Within a couple days of that surgery.” said Katherine.